Custom Event Notification Templates¶

 .

-According to the template syntax, these field names cannot be used as normal variable names, causing them to fail to render properly.
+According to the template syntax, these field names cannot be used as normal variable names, leading to inability to render properly.

 , {{ df_event['@level'] }}